Configuring and Using the Storage Emulator with Visual Studio

 |There are some differences in functionality between the storage emulator simulation and the Azure storage services.
 See Differences Between the Storage Emulator and Azure Storage Services in the Azure SDK documentation for information on the specific differences.|

 To access the storage emulator from code within a role, you will want to configure a connection string that points to the storage emulator and that can later be changed to point to an Azure storage account.
 A connection string is a configuration setting that your role can read at runtime to connect to a storage account.
-For more information about how to create connection strings, see Configuring an Azure Project.
+For more information about how to create connection strings, see Configuring the Azure Application.

 |You can return a reference to the storage emulator account from your code by using the DevelopmentStorageAccount property.
 This approach works correctly if you want to access the storage emulator from your code, but if you plan to publish your application to Azure, you will need to create a connection string to access your Azure storage account and modify your code to use that connection string before you publish it.
 If you are switching between the storage emulator account and an Azure storage account frequently, a connection string will simplify this process.|

 You can specify that when you run or debug your service in Visual Studio, Visual Studio automatically launches the storage emulator.
 In Solution Explorer, open the shortcut menu for your Azure project, and choose Properties.
 On the Development tab, in the Start Azure Storage Emulator list select True.

 The first time you run or debug your service from Visual Studio, the storage emulator launches an initialization process.
 This process reserves local ports for the storage emulator and creates the storage emulator database.
 Once complete, this process does not need to run again unless the storage emulator database is deleted.